Feedback linearly extended discrete functions: Results

 $\square$ \end{example}

 From \cite{HoangR10}, alternating Feistel and unbalanced Feistel can be also embedded in our scheme with minor changes.
-For alternating Feistel, we use two instances of $A$, $B$, $T$ and $f$.
+For alternating Feistel, we use two instances of $\mathbf{A}$, $\mathbf{B}$, $\mathbf{T}$ and $f$.
 Our scheme allows $f$ to be non-invertible and hence include unbalanced Feistel.

-It is interesting that Type-$2$ and Type-$3$ generalized Feistel networks do not fit in our model as presented so far.
+It is interesting that Type-$2$ and Type-$3$ generalized Feistel networks \cite{HoangR10} do not fit in our model as presented so far.
 However, we can expand our scheme so to include such networks.
-For brevity, we show this only for Type-$3$ generalized Feistel networks; Type-$2$ can be easily derived by simplifying the Type-$3$ model.
+For the sake of conciseness, we show this only for Type-$3$ generalized Feistel networks; Type-$2$ can be easily derived by simplifying the Type-$3$ model.